-PRDOH has chosen to implement an optional relocation policy for the R3 Program under which homeowners may qualify for optional relocation assistance only if they must vacate the storm-impacted property during program-sponsored construction.
-Homeowners who are not residing in the storm-impacted property for any reason other than program-sponsored construction are not eligible for optional relocation assistance.
-The R3 Program may provide optional relocation assistance only on an extremely limited basis and as a last resort for homeowners to secure temporary housing during program-sponsored construction.
-Applicants who must temporarily vacate the storm-damaged property for construction activities sponsored by the R3 Program are not considered displaced persons, (see 49 C.F.R § 24.2(a)(9)(ii)(E) or (H)), and as such, are not entitled to relocation assistance benefits.
+PRDOH has chosen to implement an optional relocation policy for the R3 Program under which homeowners may qualify for optional relocation assistance only if they must vacate the hurricane-impacted property during program-sponsored construction.
+Homeowners who are not residing in the hurricane-impacted property for any reason other than program-sponsored construction are not eligible for optional relocation assistance only on an extremely limited basis and as a last resort for homeowners to secure temporary housing during program-sponsored construction.
+Applicants who must temporarily vacate the hurricane-damaged property for construction activities sponsored by the R3 Program are not considered displaced persons, (see 49 C.F.R § 24.2(a)(9)(ii)(E) or (H)), and as such, are not entitled to relocation assistance benefits under URA.
+However, tenants on such properties may be eligible for relocation assistance benefits.
 See Uniform Relocation Act (URA) section of this document for further information, as well as PRDOH's URA and ADP Guide published at www.cdbg-dr.gov.